 I'm trained in solid state chemistry, crystallography, and neutron and synchrotron X-ray scattering.
 My earlier research focused on the magnetism and crystal chemistry of intermetallic compounds — work that continues to inform how I approach structure–property relationships in the materials I study today.

-Zachary Tener is a Staff Scientist at Savannah River National Laboratory with over a decade of experience in materials synthesis and characterization.
+Zachary Tener is a Staff Scientist and Principal Investigator at Savannah River National Laboratory with over a decade of experience in materials synthesis and characterization.
 At SRNL, he plays a central role in building the laboratory's critical materials portfolio — bridging fundamental chemistry with real-world sustainability challenges.
-His research spans electrochemical CO₂ conversion, germanium recovery from end-of-life optical fibers, techno-economic pathways toward electrified cement production, and AI-enabled waste valorization through the Genesis Mission.
+His research spans electrochemical CO₂ conversion, germanium recovery from end-of-life optical fibers, techno-economic pathways toward electrified cement production, AI-enabled waste valorization through the Genesis Mission, and low-temperature rare earth metallization (DOE REMELT).
 His earlier work mapping magnetic structure in intermetallic compounds at the atomic scale established the foundation in structure–property relationships that now drives his approach to some of the most pressing questions in critical and energy materials.

 Full publication list available on Google Scholar and ORCID.